oracle/nosql-intellij-plugin/README.md

 3. Click **View Index DDL**.
 4. Index creation DDL will be displayed in another window which also has a option to copy the DDL.

-## Building the repository

-- For Intellij Update the 'DOWNLOAD_PATH/oracle-nosql-java-sdk/lib/nosqldriver.jar' with the path to downloaded library in 'oracle.nosql/oracle.nosql.intellij.plugin/gradle.properties' file

-- Run the build.sh script with "-platform intellij"

-- The above build will generate the plugin zip in 'oracle.nosql/oracle.nosql.intellij.plugin/build/distributions/'

 ### Contributing